allthingsclowd/packer-vsphere-iso-example/Readme.md

-# Example Packer configuration files for building Ubuntu 18.04 Desktop & Server Images for ESXi 6.7 platform
+# Example Packer configuration files for building Ubuntu 18.04 Server Image for VMware ESXi 6.7 platform

 All examples were run on a MacOS laptop